The Cause

 Now it’s Europe’s turn.
 With one million signatures, we can demand that the EU recognize Rights for Nature – giving ecosystems legal personhood and empowering citizens to be their voice.

-We are the citizens making this happen.
+We are the citizens making this happen and the initiative is officially registered with the european comission.
 Meet the movement.

 Have questions about Rights for Nature or how the initiative works?
 Find the answers in our FAQ.